Current Weather Conditions

 • Date Built: 1919

 The MN-23 Biauswah Bridge is the final highway crossing over the Saint Louis River in the Twin Ports area.
 MN-23 is known as Veterans Evergreen Memorial Highway in this area.
 The north side of the bridge connects to the Fond du Lac neighborhood of Duluth.
 The south side connects to rural Wisconsin.
-The river has two channels at this location, the photo above shows the northern most channel.
-Only about half of the bridge is visible in that photo.
+The river has two channels at this location, the photo above shows the northernmost channel.
+Only about half of the bridge is visible in this photo.
 There is a very nice city park on the north side of the bridge that offers a great view of the structure.
-From this point and up river to I-35 lies the Jay Cooke State Park.
+Jay Cooke State Park lies to the west of this bridge and highway MN-23.
+Highway MN-210, which runs through the park skirting the north and east bank of the Saint Louis River, intersects MN-23 just north of this bridge.

 There were two Ojibwa Chiefs named Biauswah, a father and son.
 The father was legendary for having traded his life for his son's life after his son was captured by the Fox band.
 The Fox let the son go and tortured and killed the father.
 Later, the son, who took his father's name, returned in force and drove the Fox out of Minnesota and into southern Wisconsin.
 The bridge is named in honor of these two great Ojibwa warriors to honor all Native Americans who have served in the US military.